Back to Living Real Change

 So, you still end up getting sick.
 Now what?

-If, despite your best efforts, you end up with a sore throat, fever or body aches, don’t despair – here’s some advice for shortening the length of your illness as well as ways to avoid spreading it to your loved ones.
+If, despite your best efforts, you end up with a sore throat, fever or body aches, Dr. Skariah offers advice for shortening the length of your illness as well as ways to avoid spreading it to your loved ones.
 Depending on the severity of your condition, you may or may not need to see your doctor.

-If you feel generally not well, but don’t have a high fever, give it a few days and stick to "grandma’s remedies," like chicken soup, orange juice, plenty of fluids and lots of rest.
+If you feel generally not well, but don’t have a high fever, most people can wait it out for a few days and manage by sticking to these basic recommendations:

 Need to make an appointment with a Piedmont provider?
 Save time, book online.